-- corporation or 501(c) trust, we grant you an automatic extension of time to file your annual return of seven months. - 401(a) trust, we grant you an automatic extension of time to file your annual return of six months.
+- corporation, we grant you an automatic extension of time to file your annual return of seven months. - trust, we grant you an automatic extension of time to file your annual return of six months.

-See Illinois Income Tax Regulations, Section 100.5020 for more information.
+See 86 III.
+Adm.
+Code 100.5020 for more information.